vetsin/spring-mvc-showcase/README.md

 Other info:
 -------------------
-Framework version illustrated: Spring MVC 3.1
+Framework version illustrated: Spring MVC 4.0.0.BUILD-SNAPSHOT and Spring Security 3.2.0.RC1

 The slide presentation is located in this directory and named MasteringSpringMVC3.pdf.